+- 1. SEPTIC TANK EFFLUENT PUMPING (STEP) SYSTEM (within On-Site Wastewater Disposal Zone)

+- a.
+Size of Septic Tank

+- Residential

+2,500 gallons as shown on Standard Detail No.18.

+- 2. Commercial

-- 1. SEPTIC TANK EFFLUENT PUMPING (STEP) SYSTEM (within On-Site Wastewater Disposal Zone) - a.
-Size of Septic Tank - 1.
-Residential 2,500 gallons as shown on Standard Detail 18. - Commercial Sewage flow up to 1,500 gallons per day: Daily Flow x 1.5 Sewage flow over 1,500 gallons per day: Daily Flow x 0.75 + 1,125 Reserve Capacity add: 500 gallons - b.
+Sewage flow up to 1,500 gallons per day: Daily Flow x 1.5 Sewage flow over 1,500 gallons per day: Daily Flow x 0.75 + 1,125 Reserve Capacity add: 500 gallons

+- b.
 Design - 1.
-Septic tanks shall have two compartments, as shown on Standard Detail 18. - 2.
-Septic tanks shall conform to the standard outlined in the manual for Septic Tank Practice of the U.S. Department of Health, Education and Welfare.
+Septic tanks shall have two compartments, as shown on Standard Detail No. 18. - 2.
+Septic tanks shall conform to the standards outlined by the San Mateo County Environmental Health Department, specifically in the manual for Septic Tank Practice, and available at Environmental Health, as well as any other applicable jurisdictional requirements.

-- 3. Septic tanks shall be of reinforced concrete material unless otherwise approved by the District Manager. - 4.
+- 3. Septic tanks shall be of reinforced concrete material unless otherwise approved by the General Manager. - 4.
 Septic tanks shall be structurally designed to withstand all anticipated earth, vehicle, or other loads.
-Complete plans and design calculations for the tanks shall be submitted to the District for approval.
+Complete plans and design calculations for the tanks shall be submitted to the District for pre-approval.

-Septic tanks shall be designed for the following minimum loading condition: Lateral Loads - 45 PCF (EFP)
+Septic tanks shall be designed for the following minimum loading condition: Lateral Loads - 45 PCF (EFP).

 - 5. Cleanout Stations shall be installed along the small diameter forcemain as shown on District Standard Drawing No. 11.
-The location of the cleanout station shall be submitted to the District for approval. - 6.
-The lateral discharge line shall be 1-1⁄4" from the STEP system pumps to the small diameter forcemain. - 7.
-For each STEP system a Lateral Check Valve Station shall be installed along the lateral discharge line as shown on District Standard Drawing No. 12.
-The location of the lateral check valve station shall be submitted to the District for approval. - 8.
-A Control/Telemetry unit with electrical bypass shall be installed at the STEP system as shown on District Standard Drawing No. 17.
-The location of the Control/Telemetry unit shall be submitted to the District and the Town of Portola Valley for approval.
-A dedicated phone line shall be supplied by the property owner for the telemetry system. - 9.
+The location of the cleanout station shall be submitted to the District for pre-approval. - 6.
+The lateral discharge line shall be 1-1⁄4" HDPE pipe from the STEP system pumps to the small diameter forcemain. - 7.
+For each STEP system, a Lateral Check Valve Station shall be installed along the lateral discharge line as shown on District Standard Drawing No. 12.
+The location of the Lateral Check Valve Station shall be submitted to the District for pre-approval. - 8.
+A Control unit shall be installed at the STEP system as shown on District Standard Drawing No. 17.
+The location of the Control unit shall be submitted to the District, he Town of Portola Valley, and appropriate County jurisdiction for pre-approval. - 9.
 A Hose Bib shall be installed near the STEP system as shown on District Standard Drawing No. 15.
-The location of the hose bib shall be submitted to the District for approval. - 10.
-Design plans and specifications shall direct contractor to provide one spare pump to the District prior to final approval of the system. - 11.
-In the event that an on-site ejector pump is required to convey wastewater from a residential unit to the STEP system, the on-site ejector pump shall be sized to discharge at a rate no more than the STEP system discharge rate, unless approved by the District.
+The location of the Hose Bib shall be submitted to the District for pre-approval. - 10.
+Design plans and specifications shall direct the contractor to provide one spare pump to the District prior to the District's final approval of the system. - 11.
+In the event that an on-site ejector pump is required to convey wastewater from a residential unit to the STEP system, the on-site ejector pump shall be sized to discharge at a rate no more than the STEP system discharge rate.

+c.
+Location
-- c.
-Location - 1.
-The septic tank shall be located so as to provide vehicle access for maintenance unless otherwise approved by the District Manager.
-The District shall approve the location. - 2.
-The septic tank shall be installed outside of traffic areas. - 3.
-A recorded ingress/egress and maintenance easement must be dedicated to the District to gain access and maintain the pump.

-2. GRINDER PUMP SYSTEM (Residential Only, in On-Site Wastewater Disposal Zone)
+- 1. The septic tank shall be located so as to provide vehicle access for maintenance unless otherwise approved by the General Manager.
+The District shall pre-approve the location. - 2.
+The septic tank shall be installed outside of traffic areas, including but not limited to below a driveway or parking area. - 3.
+A fifteen (15) foot recorded ingress/egress and maintenance easement must be dedicated to the District for access and maintenance of the septic tank pump. - 2.
+GRINDER PUMP SYSTEM (Residential Only, in On-Site Wastewater Disposal Zone) - a.

-- a.
 Minimum Size of Basin - 1.
 Single Family Residential (simplex) 150 Gallons